atmandhol/tappr/docs/USAGE.md

 #### `tappr utils local setup`

-Set up your local with all required tools.
+Set up your local with all required tools using brew install.

 **Usage**: